zzxyb/wsmwayland/README.md

 # wsmwayland
-provides a Qt-style Client library wrapper for the wlroots libraries,It is eazy  to convert to QML (Qt Meta-Object Language) Component, which allows developers to  easily use the wsm cleint protocol in qml.
+provides a Qt-style Client library wrapper for the Lychee Desktop (wsm wayland compositor.),It is eazy to convert to QML (Qt Meta-Object Language) Component, which allows developers to  easily use the wsm cleint protocol in qml.

 ## Release Signatures